camunda/camunda-docs/docs/guides/getting-started-java-spring.md

 To start a process instance programmatically, take the following steps:

 1. In `ProcessPaymentsApplication.java`, convert the application to a `CommandLineRunner`, by adding `implements CommandLineRunner` to the `ProcessPaymentsApplication` class declaration.
 Instantiate a static `Logger` variable, and an instance variable named `zeebeClient` with the `@Autowired` annotation.
+   1. Additionally, decorate the `ProcessPaymentsApplication` class with `@Deployment(resources = "classpath:process-payments.bpmn")` in `ProcessPaymentsApplication.java`:

 ```java
 @SpringBootApplication